Resolving Stanley's conjecture on $k$-fold acyclic complexes: d -fold Acyclic Complexes

 Our interest in this case was sparked by the following result.

-\begin{theorem} [Duval--Klivans--Martin, unpublished] If $\Delta$ is $2$-dimensional and $2$-fold acyclic, then $\Delta$ is stacked. \end{theorem}
+\begin{theorem} \emph{[Duval--Klivans--Martin, unpublished]} If $\Delta$ is $2$-dimensional and $2$-fold acyclic, then $\Delta$ is stacked. \end{theorem}

-Theorem \ref{2dimStacked} together with the following proposition shows that Conjecture \ref{DiamondConjecture} holds if $\dim \Delta \le 2$.
+Theorem~\ref{2dimStacked} together with the following proposition shows that Conjecture~\ref{DiamondConjecture} holds if $\dim \Delta \le 2$.

-\begin{prop} Let $\Delta$ be a $d$-dimensional stacked simplicial complex.
+\begin{proposition} Let $\Delta$ be a $d$-dimensional stacked simplicial complex.
 Then $\Delta$ is $d$-fold acyclic and $\Delta$ can be written as the disjoint union of rank $d$ boolean intervals, the minimal elements of which form a subcomplex $\Delta' \subseteq \Delta$.
-In other words, Conjecture \ref{DiamondConjecture} holds for stacked complexes. \end{prop}
+Furthermore, Conjecture~\ref{DiamondConjecture} holds for stacked complexes. \end{proposition}

 \begin{proof} We will first show that stacked complexes are $d$-fold acyclic by induction on $d$.
 As a base case, notice that if $\dim \Delta = 1$, then $\Delta$ is stacked if and only if $\Delta$ is a connected acyclic graph (i.e., a tree), and thus is $1$-fold acyclic.